 - Pedicle screws, plates, or cages may or may not be used with the bone graft.

-Dr Hsu or Sr Singh will decide which options are best for you depending on your specific circumstances.
+Dr Hsu or Dr Singh will decide which options are best for you depending on your specific circumstances.

 It is imperative that proper spine alignment is maintained after your surgery.

-After the surgery you are brought to the Intensive Care Unit, where the medical staff monitors your vital signs and also manages your post-operative pain.
+After the surgery you are brought to the intensive care unit (ICU), where the medical staff monitors your vital signs and also manages your post-operative pain.
 Patients may experience pain at the site of incision, spasms of the neck muscles, or other symptoms.
 After the surgery, a cervical collar is placed on your neck.

 You will be taught how to use proper body mechanics to turn in bed, reposition, stand up, sit, and walk in order to maintain the integrity of the surgical fusion while it is healing.